 roles and permissions.

-For more information on granting users roles on service accounts, see Configuring ownership and access to a service account.
+For more information on granting users roles on service accounts, see Managing service account impersonation.

 - If your service accounts don't need external keys, delete them.

 - If users don't need permission to manage or use service accounts, then remove them from the applicable IAM policy.

 - Make sure that service accounts have the fewest permissions possible.
 Use

 default service accounts with caution, because they are